Prosecutors dismiss Alec Baldwin charge, citing new evidence

 "Mr. Baldwin should know that we remain committed to fighting and winning for our clients and holding him accountable for pointing a loaded gun at Halyna Hutchins, pulling the trigger, and killing her," Allred said in a statement.

 Dalton reported from Los Angeles.
-Associated Press writer Susan Montoya Bryan in Albuquerque, New Mexico, contributed.
+Associated Press writers Susan Montoya Bryan in Albuquerque, New Mexico, and Eugene Johnson in Seattle contributed.

-Note: This story has been updated to correct that the August FBI report did find a scenario in which the gun could have gone off without the trigger being pulled, and to correct the spelling of Morrissey.